|5.01.17||Repository Corticotropin Injection|

 There is no national coverage determination (NCD).
 In the absence of an NCD, coverage decisions are left to the discretion of local Medicare carriers.

-- Milanese C, La Mantia L, Salmaggi A et al. Double-blind randomized trial of ACTH versus dexamethasone versus methylprednisolone in multiple sclerosis bouts.
+- Milanese C, La Mantia L, Salmaggi A, et al. Double-blind randomized trial of ACTH versus dexamethasone versus methylprednisolone in multiple sclerosis bouts.
 Clinical, cerebrospinal fluid and neurophysiological results.
-Eur Neurol 1989; 29(1):10-4.
+Eur Neurol.
+1989;29(1):10-14.
+PMID 2540005

-- Go CY, Mackay MT, Weiss SK et al. Evidence-based guideline update: medical treatment of infantile spasms.
+- Go CY, Mackay MT, Weiss SK, et al. Evidence-based guideline update: medical treatment of infantile spasms.
 Report of the Guideline Development Subcommittee of the American Academy of Neurology and the Practice Committee of the Child Neurology Society.
-Neurology 2012; 78(24):1974-80.
+Neurology.
+Jun 12 2012;78(24):1974-1980.
+PMID 22689735

 Therapeutic, prophylactic or diagnostic injection (specify substance or drug); subcutaneous or intramuscluar